 Telangana election results 2018: BJP's Raja Singh leading in Goshamahal constituency

-Hyderabad, Dec 11: BJP leader T. Raja Singh is leading against Congress candidate M. Mukesh Goud in Goshamahal Assembly Constituency.
+Hyderabad, Dec 11: BJP leader T. Raja Singh is leading against TRS candidate Prem Singh Rathore by 20000 votes in Goshamahal Assembly Constituency.

 T. Raja Singh is a member of the Telangana Legislative Assembly representing the Goshamahal assembly constituency in Hyderabad.
 He is a member of the Bharatiya Janta Party, and also occupies the position of party whip for Telangana.